CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 need to be indented.
 In order to solve this problem, you need to add quotes.
 This is why in the above command you can see these escaped quotes.

-The last thing that needs to be explained before coming to the examples is the afore-mentioned mass dictionary.
+The last thing that needs to be explained before coming to the examples is the aforementioned mass dictionary.
 This dictionary will encapsulate the grid of parameter points you want to generate.
 The keys of the dictionary are the masses of the mother particles, i.e. the